MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ## What is captured?

-The page scripting tool captures both the user interactions and the resulting actions done by the application.
+The page scripting tool captures both the user interactions with the UI and the resulting actions done by the application by its underlying source code.
 The page scripting tool focuses on capturing actions coming from executing AL code.
 It's not a generic HTML automation tool, so it can't automate, for example, control add-ins such as charts, embedded Power BI or Power Apps, or anything outside of the Business Central web client experience.

 ## Prerequisites